Electronic effect

-An electronic effect influences the structure, reactivity, or properties of molecule but is neither a traditional bond nor a steric effect.
+An electric effect influences the structure, reactivity, or properties of a molecule but is neither a traditional bond nor a steric effect.
 In organic chemistry, the term stereoelectronic effect is also used to emphasize the relation between the electronic structure and the geometry (stereochemistry) of a molecule.

+The term polar effect is sometimes used to refer to electronic effects, but also may have the more narrow definition of effects resulting from non-conjugated substituents.

 Types

+Redistributive effects

 Induction is the redistribution of electron density through a traditional sigma bonded structure according to the electronegativity of the atoms involved.
 The inductive effect drops across every sigma bond involved limiting its effect to only a few bonds.

 Conjugation is a redistribution of electron density similar to induction but transmitted through interconnected pi-bonds.
 Conjugation is not only affected by electronegativity of the connected atoms but also affected by the position of electron lone pairs with respect to the pi-system.
 Electronic effects can be transmitted throughout a pi-system allowing their influence to extend further than induction.

+In the context of electronic redistribution, an electron-withdrawing group (EWG) draws electrons away from a reaction center.
+When this center is an electron rich carbanion or an alkoxide anion, the presence of the electron-withdrawing substituent has a stabilizing effect.
+Similarly, an electron-releasing group (ERG) or electron-donating group (EDG) releases electrons into a reaction center and as such stabilizes electron deficient carbocations.

+In electrophilic aromatic substitution and nucleophilic aromatic substitution, substituents are divided into activating groups and deactivating groups.
+Resonance electron-releasing groups are classed as activating, while Resonance electron-withdrawing groups are classed as deactivating.